maxonlinux/poster-react/README.md

 # Poster React
-Poster app is a simple React blog app that allows you to create, edit and delete articles and leave comments.
+Poster is a demo application that was part of a contest.
+It is a simple React app that allows users to create, edit and delete articles and leave comments.

 ## Preparation Instructions
 `Node.js` and `npm` should be installed on your machine.